Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 Final Written Project:

-Music History majors write a final written project (MUST 9995 Final Project: Music Technology) that is 50-75 pages in length.
-This is not a thesis.
-The project provides an opportunity to utilize and demonstrate the skills acquired in historical, stylistic and analytical research, and also provides a vehicle needed for those interested in applying for doctoral studies.
-No defense of the final written project is scheduled.
-The major advisor evaluates and grades the final written project.
+Music History majors write a thesis that is 50-75 pages in length.
+Students choose an advisor, who approves the topic of the thesis.
+The thesis provides an opportunity to utilize and demonstrate the skills acquired in historical, stylistic, and analytical research, and also provides a vehicle needed for those interested in applying for doctoral studies.
+Students are strongly encouraged to begin their thesis no later than the beginning of the second year of study and complete it in their final term of study.
+No defense of the thesis is scheduled.
+The completed thesis must be approved by the advisor and a second reader, generally a faculty member in Music Studies.
+The advisor assigns a grade for the thesis.

 Contacts